 No. What Who When Recommended Priority

-١ Assess opportunities for sustainable Urban Agriculture.
-PARKS, CED Near-term (2021- High (partially
+A Assess opportunities for sustainable Urban Agriculture.
+PARKS, CED Near-term High

-Manufacture and another and an extension 2025) funded)
+(2021- 2025) (partially funded)

 Work with non-profits and regulatory

 agencies to explore the potential for

 creating, expanding and sustaining local

 urban agriculture, including community

-gardens, orchards and farmers' markets.
+ns, orchards and farmers' markets.

+,

-The assessment should explore the
+The a ssessment should explore the

-feasibility of implementing the following
+pility of implementing the

+• •

-strategies:
+101100 ving strategies:

-Developing a site inventory and a
+- Developing a site inventory and

-management plan to administer the
+a management plan to administer

-use of potential urban agricultural
+the use of potential urban

-sites;
+agricultural sites;

-Expanding the number and
+- Expanding the number and

 frequency of farmer's markets

 throughout Lakewood;

 Promoting urban agriculture as a

 desirable civic activity that

-improves the quality of urban life,
+improves the quality of urban

-food security, neighborhood safety
+life, food security, neighborhood

-and environmental stewardship;
+safety and environmental

+stewardship;

-Establishing a community-based
+- Establishing a community-based

-support system for urban growers
+support system for urban

-such as tool banks, shared
+growers such as tool banks,

-processing facilities, farmers'
+shared processing facilities,

-markets, community supported
+farmers' markets, community

-agriculture ventures, funding
+supported agriculture ventures,

-streams and technical service
+funding streams and technical

-providers;
+service providers;

-Offering locally grown food to local
+Offering locally grown food to

-schools, hospitals, nursing homes,
+local schools, hospitals, nursing

+1

-food banks, daycare centers,
+homes, food banks, daycare

-correction facilities and businesses
+centers, correction facilities and

-such as restaurants, while creating
+businesses such as restaurants,

+while creating economic

-economic opportunities for urban
+opportunities for urban growers

-growers and related industries;
+and related industries;

-Creating training programs for
+- Creating training programs for

 unemployed people to work in

-urban food-related businesses as a
+urban food-related businesses as

-source of jobs;
+a source of jobs;

+- Working with representatives of

+community gardening and urban

+farming organizations to meet

+needs unique to urban farm

+enterprises;

-Working with representatives of community gardening and urban farming organizations to meet needs unique to urban farm enterprises; Ensuring long-term land commitment for community gardens, entrepreneurial farms and other urban agriculture ventures; Updating building codes to encourage rooftop gardening. В Coordinate with Clover Park School District in developing school-based programs that integrate nutrition and gardening in order to raise awareness about the connection between healthy food choices and locally grown fresh produce and the environmental benefits of urban agriculture PARKS, CED Near-term (2021- 2025) High (partially funded)
+• Ensuring long-term land

+commitment for community

+gardens, entrepreneurial farms and other urban agriculture ventures; • Updating building codes to encourage rooftop gardening. В Coordinate with Clover Park School District in developing school-based programs that integrate nutrition and gardening in order to raise awareness about the connection between healthy food choices and locally grown fresh produce and the environmental benefits of urban agriculture PARKS, CED Near-term (2021-2025) High (partially funded)